 - 2.6.1 The report must state the value of assets, the value of accrued liabilities and the funding level on the basis being used for the current valuation.
 The report must also include an analysis of the actuarial surplus or funding level compared with the position disclosed by the previous valuation.
 The analysis must be sufficient to identify the relative significance of the material items of actuarial gain or loss including changes in the valuation method and the valuation assumptions. - 2.6.2 The report must recommend contributions consistent with the funding objectives for the period until the next formal actuarial valuation.
 Alternatively, if contributions are determined elsewhere, e.g. in governing documentation, so that a recommendation by the actuary is inappropriate, the report must include comment on the adequacy of the rate. - 2.6.3 The level of detail in the report must be sufficient, in the normal course of events, to determine unambiguously the contributions that should be paid without further reference to the actuary.
-In particular the following must be considered: - (i) whether AVCs are excluded from the member contribution rate, - (ii) whether premiums for death benefit insurance are payable in addition to a fixed contribution rate,
+In particular the following must be considered:

-- (iii)whether expense payments are payable in addition to the fixed contribution rate, - (iv)the definition of pensionable payroll, - (v) the timing and frequency of contributions, and - (vi)the effective dates of any changes to the contribution rate including changes effective from the valuation date. - 2.6.4 The report must set out the future contributions that on the stated assumptions will be required to meet the stated funding objective over the longer term if these differ from the contributions recommended in accordance with paragraph 2.6.2. - 2.6.5 References to contributions and contribution rates above or elsewhere in this ASP are not intended to constrain the way future contributions are described.
+- (i) (if applicable) whether AVCs are excluded from the member contribution rate, - (ii) whether premiums for death benefit insurance are payable in addition to a fixed contribution rate, - (iii) whether expense payments are payable in addition to the fixed contribution rate, - (iv) the definition of pensionable payroll, - (v) the timing and frequency of contributions, and - (vi) the effective dates of any changes to the contribution rate including changes effective from the valuation date. - 2.6.4 The actuary should state the implications for the recommended contribution rate in the longer term (for example, over the future working lifetime of active members) if these differ from the contributions recommended in accordance with paragraph 2.6.2. - 2.6.5 References to contributions and contribution rates above or elsewhere in this ASP are not intended to constrain the way future contributions are described.

-2.7 Statutory minimum funding standard
+2.7 Statutory minimum funding standard and funding standard reserve

-- 2.7.1 In the case of a scheme subject to the statutory minimum funding standard, the report must state the amount of the statutory liabilities valued in accordance with ASP PEN-3 and the statutory funding level (i.e. the proportion of the statutory liabilities that is covered by the assets of the scheme) at the valuation date, or the date of the most recent Actuarial Funding Certificate.
-The statutory liabilities and funding level must be stated separately for each priority class as specified in the Third Schedule of the Act.
-Where the previous valuation complied with this requirement, the actuary must include the figures from the previous valuation in the report. - 2.7.2 If the statutory funding level is less than 100% the actuary must provide an indication of the implications for the funding level over the period to the next actuarial valuation of anticipated changes in the statutory liabilities, in particular those associated with anticipated retirements.
+- 2.7.1 In the case of a scheme subject to the statutory minimum funding standard, the report must state: - (i) the amount of the statutory liabilities valued in accordance with ASP PEN-3 and the statutory funding level at the valuation date, or the date of the most recent Actuarial Funding Certificate. - (ii) the amount of the funding standard reserve valued in accordance with ASP PEN-3 and the reserve funding level (i.e. the proportion of the funding standard reserve that is covered by the resources of the scheme) at the valuation date, or the date of the most recent Funding Standard Reserve Certificate. - 2.7.2 Where the previous valuation complied with either requirement outlined in 2.7.1, the actuary must include the relevant figures from the previous valuation in the report. - 2.7.3 For valuation dates prior to 1 January 2016, the report should state that the funding standard reserve requirement comes into effect on 1 January 2016.
+The report should also state whether, on the basis of the assumptions made (section 2.5) and the contributions recommended, the scheme is expected to meet the funding standard reserve requirement when it comes into effect.